top of page

 IMG_6840.jpg

 If you are volunteering to attend our field trip to Aqua Adventure please volunteer as a parent driver and make sure to submit all of your paperwork on Civicore.
-There are plenty of life guards and staff at Aqua Adventure to watch students.
-We need parent drivers to get students to Aqua Adventure.
-You can also volunteer to just be a driver there and back and not stay in the park as long as we have 6 parents that want to stay after also being drivers.

 If you are interested in seeing what the SBAC practice test looks like, here is a link.
 Remember, the test isn't until May so you have plenty of time to view this practice test.
 I will leave this link here until students take the actual test....